ikemarv/test-itowns-nrw/README.md

 # test-itowns-nrw
-this is the main directory where webpack.config.js etc is placed
+this is the main directory where itowns is started and webpack.config.js etc is located